Commonwealth of Massachusetts, Rev. 133C579

 SECTION V – COLLECTION, USE, and DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION

-The personal information we collect directly is provided by you when you create an account on our website, connect to it with your Social Media account, fill out one of our forms, post a comment, buy something, or otherwise provide it through the normal course of interacting with our website.
+TL; DR – The personal information we collect directly is provided by you when you create an account on our website, connect to it with your Social Media account, fill out one of our forms, post a comment, buy something, or otherwise provide it through the normal course of interacting with our website.
 Will we ever share or use that information?
-Of course, but only as required for legitimate business or legal reasons.
+Of course, but only when required for legitimate business or legal reasons.

 SECTION V; A – Website Registration